Picture Postcard Workflow: Overview and Comments

 Step 1a.
 Remove color cast

 This step is easier said than done.
-Various tutorials exist on the web explaining how to fight incorrect color.
+Various tutorials exist on the web explaining how to fix incorrect color.
 Many of them forget the most difficult part: how to recognize incorrect color.
 "Here we have a photo that is too red, now we'll show you how to correct that."

 Very nice, thank you very much, but many casts, especially small ones, are hard to recognize, so how do I know what to correct in the first place?
 Besides, an image that looks "too red" may in reality have an orange cast, or a pink cast, or anything in-between.
 Casts are often subtle, and it is hard to distinguish between a minor orange cast and a minor red cast by using one's eyes only.